volker48/c2k/README.md

 c2k operates in two modes.
 The first mode sends data to Kinesis.
 The second mode listens or reads data from a Kinesis stream.

 ### Firehose
 c2k also supports kinesis firehose.
-You use the `-f` flag to activate kinesis mode.
+You use the `-f` flag to activate firehose mode.

 ```
 c2k -s stream-name -f access.log